 Despite government regulations, defective products can still end up on the market and cause injuries to consumers.
-If you were injured by using a product as directed, you may have a valid claim against the item’s manufacturer.
+If you were injured while using a product as directed, you may have a valid claim against the item’s manufacturer.
 Let one of our Kingwood defective products lawyers guide you through the civil claims process and advocate for you during settlement talks.

 These large companies often deny liability by hiding behind teams of insurance adjusters and lawyers.
 Taking on a large corporation is never easy, but our defective products lawyers in Kingwood can take the burden off your shoulders and negotiate a favorable settlement on your behalf.